TrudAX/denistrunin-blog/src/draft/upgradeD365-attachments/index.md

 ## Summary

-All code used in this post can be found in the following folder.
-Another important question when you implement a solution like this: is how fast will be your integration.
-I wrote about sample steps for performance testing in the following post: [https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp](https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp)
+All code used in this post can be found in the following folder: [https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp](https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVDocuExpImp)

 I hope you find this information useful.
 As always, if you see any improvements, suggestions or have some questions about this work don't hesitate to contact me.